niceyeti/tutornetes/README.md

         * curl -L https://istio.io/downloadIstio | sh -
         * cd istio-[version]/
         * export PATH=$PATH:$pwd/bin
-    * Updating: same as installation, just make review and update how the istio manifest is committed; the intent is simply to ensure that the istio version is in the repo, and no other istio artifacts.
+    * Updating: same as installation, just review and update how the istio manifest is committed; the intent is simply to ensure that the istio version is in the repo, and no other istio artifacts.

 ## DevOps Resources
 When learning kubernetes I consciously avoided online materials entirely and focused solely on books.
 Some I found most useful: